 3. Understand water conditions before you take a paddle board out on the lake or sea.
 This can refer to inclement weather as well as tides, currents, or fog.
 While you’re out paddling, keep an eye on the conditions and if you think they are likely to change for the worse, don’t venture too far from the shore.
 New stand up paddle boarders should stick to low-wind days.
 As a beginner to paddle boarding, it’s very important to know your limits.

 4. Have the right gear.
 You'll need more than just your paddleboard, you also need accessories such as a life vest, a waterproof bag to carry small items, a paddle holder, a carry strap and a whistle.
 If you get too far out or need help, a whistle will help get the attention of lifeguards or friends.

-5. Wear the right clothing -If you anticipate getting wet (which, you probably will if you're a beginner) it's best to wear a swimsuit, a wetsuit and an SPF 40+ rashguard if you want to avoid getting sunburned (or protect against jellyfish stings).
+5. Wear the right clothing -If you anticipate getting wet (which, you probably will if you're a beginner) it's best to wear a swimsuit, a wetsuit and an UPF 50+ rashguard if you want to avoid getting sunburned (or protect against jellyfish stings).